mlco2/codecarbon/README.md

 ## Comet Integration

-**Emissions Tracker** integrates with [Comet](https://www.comet.ml/site) for experiment tracking and visualization.
-Comet provides data scientists with tools to track, compare, explain and reproduce their experiments, and now with **Emissions Tracker** you can easily track the carbon footprint of your jobs along with training metrics, hyperparameters, debugging dataset samples and more.
+**Emissions Tracker** automatically integrates with [Comet](https://www.comet.ml/site) for experiment tracking and visualization.
+Comet provides data scientists with powerful tools to track, compare, explain and reproduce their experiments, and now with **Emissions Tracker** you can easily track the carbon footprint of your jobs along with your training metrics, hyperparameters, dataset samples, artifacts and more.

 ![](docs/_images/comet-workspace.png)

-To get started, make sure you have installed `comet-ml`.
+To get started with the Comet-CodeCarbon integration, make sure you have `comet-ml` installed:

 ```
 pip install comet_ml